EyasuTeshome/shifttracker/job-search/JSR-step-1-find-a-job-to-apply-for.md

 ### 1.2 Analyzing if they are a good fit for you

 Not all job postings are created equal!
 Some might be a better fit than others.
-Therefore, before sending a job application, it’s essential to analyze the description and decide if it is a good fit for you.
+Therefore before sending a job application it’s essential to analyze the description and decide if it is a good fit for you.

 Read the following article to refresh your memory on the information that will help you make this decision: